mohitc/LPFramework/gurobi-solver/README.md

 `-Djava.library.path={PATH_TO_GUROBI_HOME}/lib` when running a program using the solver.

+## Running Integration Tests

-Sample problem instances can be found as integration tests in the gurobi-solver project, and are disabled by default.
+Sample problem instances based on the [ `lp-solver-sample`](../lp-solver-sample/README.md) can be run as integration tests, and are disabled by default.
 In order to enable the tests, go to the parent pom and set the property:

 ```xml